Sunday, January 27, 2008

 I blame the wingmen

 Why did I buy it, then?
-It's not that infatuation made me blind: I blame the wingmen -- sales guys at Fry's Electronics -- for my bad decision. :-) (Let's see how far can I stretch the analogy!)
+It's not that infatuation made me blind: I blame the wingmen -- sales guys at Fry's Electronics -- for my bad decision.
+(Let's see how far can I stretch the analogy!)
 They assured me I can upgrade the memory to 2GB, and that it's very easy to do it at home.
-At home, Steve and I opened the memory compartment and peeked inside.
+At home, S and I opened the memory compartment and peeked inside.
 Not only it didn't have the promised levers that let you lift the memory out and replace it with a new one, it didn't seem to have the same kind of connectors as the memory chip I bought.
 So I took the laptop to Fry's service department to see if they can upgrade it for me (for a price, of course).
 They kept it for a day, then called me and said the memory was not upgradeable: it was soldered on the motherboard!

 I still didn't want to return the lappy at this point.
 I had already made 4 trips to Fry's within a week (the 4th one was to pick up the laptop's power supply, which I forgot the previous time) and I simply felt I have invested too much time in this laptop to write it off.
 So I tried to pretend I could work around this.
 Only I didn't get very far.